 When Monsters Strike!

 So your child is scared to go to sleep in his own bed.
-He claims that there are funny little noises coming from the closet, under the bed, and even by the window.
-He’s even seen strange shadows.
-“There is a monster in my room!” your child claims teary-eyed, but with firm resolution.
-You are tired of having to take your child into your bed every night and what’s worse, your sex life is suddenly being sabotaged.
+He claims that there are funny little noises coming from within the closet and under the bed.
+He’s even seen shadows scurrying past the window: “There is a monster in my room!” he exclaims for the one hundredth night in a row.
+Teary-eyed, but resolute, your child continues refusing to sleep alone.
+By now, the recurring episodes have started to take a toll on your daily mood and have turned you into a ball of crankiness.
+What’s worse, your sex life is being sabotaged by a five year old!
 What to do?

 Handling the Dilemma Delicately

-Sometimes it can be very difficult, if not impossible to determine what exactly can cause a child to develop nighttime fears and what triggers the idea of monsters.
-One theory is that for most of human history, children were part of hunter-gatherer communities and were never left alone.
-Since such predicament would have certainly spelled death for the child due to the ever present threat of wild animals, adults stood at close-proximity to children day and night.
-In fact, in most parts of the world children sleep with their parents way beyond their early childhood years.
+Certainly it can be very difficult, if not impossible, to pinpoint the exact cause of certain fears.
+Some theorists suggest that irrational fears of the dark are triggered by a lingering ancestral fear of the unknown.
+The hypothesis surges from the fact that for a large chunk of human history children were part of hunter-gatherer communities exposed to all the elements of the wilderness.
+For this reason the young were guarded around the clock for the slightest neglect could have spelled death for the child.
+In fact, in most parts of the world children still sleep with their parents past their early childhood years.
 Only in western countries are children as young as three and four expected to sleep alone.

 To get you on the road to helping your child cope with nighttime anxiety, here are some great tips:

 - Start by showing our children how shadows are formed.